EFG Hermes shares climb after it acquires 51% of Arab Investment Bank - Up News Info

 The AIB transaction is the first of many to come in the near future under a cooperation protocol that the fund signed with NIB, Soliman added.

+James Swanston, an analyst with Capital Economics, said the acquision was positive sign in the privatization drive that is part of the government’s wider reform plans.

+“This should help to improve the local business environment and make it more attractive for foreign investors/companies to invest into Egypt’s economy, but there are many more issues that need to be tackled to unlock faster productivity growth,” he said.

 NIB was established in 1980 to finance government projects.
 Egypt last year told the International Monetary Fund it would restructure NIB’s balance sheet through sales and swaps of assets, land or shares in public companies to settle overdue debts.
-(Reporting by Ehab Farouk; Writing by Nafisa Eltahir and Patrick Werr; Editing by Jan Harvey and Estelle Shirbon)
+(Reporting by Ehab Farouk; Writing by Nafisa Eltahir and Patrick Werr; Editing by Jan Harvey, Estelle Shirbon and Kim Coghill)